 Value of Awards

-The Foundation will not cover music commissions, recording projects, group projects, performance tours, instrument purchase or other capital costs, nor will it contribute toward projects already completed or fully funded from other sources.
+The Foundation will not contribute to music commissions, commercial recording projects, group projects, performance tours, instrument purchase, or other capital costs, nor will it contribute toward projects already completed or fully funded from other sources.

 Awards will be dispensed in installments.
 The first installment will be provided on confirmation of the program for which funds have been awarded and, where applicable, confirmation of acceptance by the school(s) and/or teacher(s) involved; subsequent installments will be released on submission of an artistic and financial report on the use of the award.